-Please visit any of our centers in the US, France, Germany, and Thailand to inquire about the program and learn more about the application process.
+Please visit any of our centers in the US, France, Germany, and Thailand to inquire about the program and learn more about how to apply.

 Single or divorced.
 Your relationships with those close to you are settled, and your decision in harmony with them, so that they will not be an obstacle to your training as a monastic.